openresty/lua-nginx-module/README.markdown

      proxy_pass http://my_backend;
  }
 ```

+Note: this function throws a Lua error if the `uri` argument
+contains unsafe characters (control characters).

 Note that it is not possible to use this interface to rewrite URI arguments and that [ngx.req.set_uri_args](#ngxreqset_uri_args) should be used for this instead.
 For instance, Nginx config